Skip to content

 pre = cur;

-// Node to be removed is in cur's right subtree
+// Node to delete is in cur's right subtree

 if (cur.val < num)